sravanpannala/EndeavourOS-calamares/README.md

 **Changelog:**

-* Main branch is now prepared for Calamares 3.3 changes in (18 sept.
+* Main branch is now prepared for Calamares 3.3 changes (18 sept.
 2022 joekamprad)

 * New merged repository structure (october 2021) by joekamprad this repo now holds all needed files for the install process.
 * Review and rewrite of custom modules (pacstrap e.t.c) for better integration into calamares and easier maintainment by dalto manuel and joekamprad (early 2022)